MVP and Cy Young watch: Is Aaron Judge the clear front-runner in the AL?

 What has happened is Judge has put some distance between himself and the rest of the MVP field.
 Since Trout played his last game, Judge has hit .344/.479/.718, with 13 home runs, 31 RBIs and 37 runs scored in 36 games.
 He's almost two full wins above replacement ahead of Trout, and he's nearly a full win ahead of any AL position player.

 Before you say that Betts' offensive numbers aren't quite MVP-caliber, remember that you're dealing with the best defensive outfielder in the majors.
 Betts finished second in the majors in WAR last season and will be in the mix for the top spot this season, largely due to his defensive value and his baserunning (15 stolen bases in 17 attempts).
-And though Betts has only 15 home runs, remember that he currently leads the American League in doubles with 28.
+And while Betts has only 15 home runs, remember that he currently leads the American League in doubles with 28.

 Carlos Correa, Jose Altuve or George Springer, Houston Astros

-The biggest reason an Astros player won't win the MVP is that there are too many good ones from whom to choose.
+The biggest reason an Astros player won't win the MVP is that there are too many good ones to choose from.
 Altuve and Correa rank 2-3 behind Judge in WAR, and they're close enough (4.3 and 4.2) to be interchangeable, right alongside Betts.
-Springer is not far behind, at 3.6.
+Springer is not far behind at 3.6.

 Sleeper: Jose Ramirez, Cleveland Indians